MicrosoftDocs/Viva/Viva/glint/setup/glint-teams.md

 In the Viva Glint application, admins enable Microsoft Teams as a communication method in three places:

-- General Settings, to have Teams as a notification option overall for your organization.
+- In General Settings, to have Teams as a notification option overall for your organization.
 - In the Communications tab for each survey that should include Teams notifications.
 - In Recipient Groups for Nudges that should include Teams notifications.
   - For organizations that don’t use [Nudges](/viva/glint/communicate/communicate-with-nudges), admins can skip this step.